-8 Things You Should Never Do While Taking Apple Cider Vinegar
+Never Do This When Taking Apple Cider Vinegar

-Apple cider vinegar is packed with health benefits, but there is a right and wrong way to use it—and in this case, the “wrong way” can potentially be dangerous and unhealthy.
+Apple cider vinegar is packed with health benefits, but there is a right and wrong way to use it—and in this case, the “wrong way” can potentially be dangerous.

 Even when it’s diluted, apple cider vinegar is still an extremely acidic substance.
-“Because of its highly acidic nature, ACV… can damage your tooth enamel,” says Caitlin Hoff, a health and safety investigator for consumersafety.org.
-To keep the vinegar from wearing on your tooth enamel, don’t just sip it or swig it from a glass (even diluted).
-Instead, try drinking it through a straw so that it comes into as little contact as possible with your chompers.
-Elizabeth Abel, MS, a licensed dietician, nutritionist, and creator of freeandabel.com, also recommends avoiding brushing your teeth for at least 30 minutes after taking apple cider vinegar.
+Caitlin Hoff, a health and safety investigator for ConsumerSafety.org, says that ACV is highly acidic and as such, can damage tooth enamel.
+So, if you’re wondering how to take apple cider vinegar, don’t just sip it or swig it from a glass (even diluted).
+Instead, try drinking it through a straw so that it comes into as little contact as possible with your choppers.
+Abel recommends avoiding brushing your teeth for at least 30 minutes after taking apple cider vinegar.

 Discover eight science-backed ways to boost your immune system.